polarfire-soc/polarfire-soc-bare-metal-library/mpfs-emmc-hpi/README.txt

 --------------------------------------------------------------------------------
                                 Target hardware
 --------------------------------------------------------------------------------
-This example project is targeted PolarFire SoC FPGA family hardware platforms with the eMMC SD host controller.
+This example project can be used on the PolarFire SoC FPGA family hardware platforms.

-There are configurations that needs to be set for this example project.
-The configurations are categorized into hardware and software configurations and are respectively located in the following folders
+There are configurations that need to be set for this example project.
+The configurations are categorized into hardware and software configurations.
-    platform/config/hardware/hw_config
-    platform/config/software/mpfs_hal/mss_sw_config
+The hardware configurations are located in ./src/boards/<target_board> folder.
+The default software configurations are stored under .src/platform/platform_config_reference folder.

-The "hw_config" defines the hardware configurations such as clocks.
-You must make sure that the configurations in this example project match the actual configurations of your target design you are using to test this example project.
+The include files in the "./src/boards/<target_board>/soc_config" folder define the hardware configurations such as clocks.
+You must make sure that the configurations in this example project match the actual configurations of your target Libero design that you are using to test this example project.

+If you need to change the software configurations, you are advised to create a new folder to replicate this folder under the ./src/boards directory and do the modifications there.
+It would look like ./src/boards/<target_board>/platform_config

-The "sw_config" folder defines the software configurations such as HART configurations.
-These configurations have no dependency on the hardware configurations that you use.
-If you change these configurations, you may have to change the software code to work according to the new configurations that you use.
+The include files in the "platform_config" folder define the software configurations such as how many harts are being used in the software, what is the tick rate of the internal timer of each hart.
+These configurations have no dependency on the hardware configurations in "soc_config" folder.
+Note that changing these software configurations may require a change in your application code.

 ## Executing project on PolarFire SoC hardware

+This application can be used on PolarFire hardware platform as well e.g. Icicle Kit.

-Build the project and launch the debug configuration named "mpfs-emmc-hpi hw-emulation hart0 Debug.launch" which is configured for PolarFire SoC hardware platform.
+Build the project and launch the debug configuration named mpfs-emmc-hpi hw all-harts debug.launch which is configured for PolarFire SoC hardware platform.